Context Engine

 ContextScope.PROJECT | Single project only | Project-specific documents, meeting notes |

-When an agent searches, it retrieves from both its project scope and the organization scope.
+When an agent searches, it queries both its project scope and the organization scope.
 Project-scoped results take priority over org-scoped results during deduplication.

 from sagewai import ContextScope